Some visit links earn us a commission.

 Patients with strong insurance who want primary care plus obesity medicine in one practice.

-Knownwell wins on pricing transparency, cancellation terms, medication options, member reviews on the dimensional scoring.
+Knownwell wins on pricing transparency, cancellation terms, medication options, member reviews and runs $148/mo cheaper than Zealthy at the entry tier ($149 vs $297).
+Over a year that's $1,776 you keep.
 The caveat: Cash-pay-only buyers, uninsured patients or anyone who wants async-only care.

 When to choose Zealthy